marijnh/Eloquent-JavaScript/12_language.md

 potentially ((whitespace)) between or after them.

 A ((regular expression)) is probably the easiest way to solve this.
-Write something that matches “whitespace or a comment, zero or more times”.
+Write something that matches "whitespace or a comment, zero or more times".
 Use the `exec` or `match` method and look at the length of the first element in the returned array (the whole match) to find out how many characters to slice off.